New World Tapestry

 The New World Tapestry was for a time the largest stitched embroidery in the world.
 It depicts English colonisation in North America, Guyanas, and Bermuda between the years 1583 and 1642, when the English Civil War began.

-Work began on the tapestry in 1980 and continued for twenty years.
-The tapestry was at the British Empire & Commonwealth Museum until its closure in 2013.
+Work began on the tapestry in 1977 and continued for twenty years, with the last stitch made by Prince Charles in 2000.
+The tapestry was at the British Empire & Commonwealth Museum in Bristol until its closure in 2013.
 It is now in the collection of the Bristol City Museum and Art Gallery in storage.

 The panels

 The New World Tapestry, which in its entirety measures 267 × 4 ft, consists of twenty-four panels, each of which depicts the narrative of a particular phase in the period between 1583 and 1642.